snowplow-archive/snowplow.github.com/_posts/2014-09-30-snowplow-php-tracker-0.1.0-released.md

 <h2><a name="usage">2.
 How to use the tracker</a></h2>
 </div>

-Add a using directive to the Snowplow Tracker to include it in your project:
+Add class aliases to the Snowplow Tracker to include it in your project:

 {% highlight php %}
 use Snowplow\Tracker\Tracker;